Are We Preparing the Next Generation for Success?

 The Future is Now

 Attention teachers, parents, professors, and anyone that cares about helping our society achieve its maximum potential.
-If you fit any of these categories then continue reading because this message is for you.
-If not, you need to keep reading anyway because this is a message that ALL citizens of planet earth should hear because our future success depends on what you do after reading it.
 I am an educator; I did not know when I graduated college that the journey we call "life" would lead me to a classroom.

 I did not know that I would find my passion in writing, blogging, training, and helping others achieve their goals by creating iMar Learning Solutions.
 But, I am here and I am happy that at the end of the day I am able to bring awareness to the need for soft skill training and critical thinking.
 These are the skills that will help you advance in your career.

 As an educator, I feel that I have great power because I have the opportunity to influence the outcome of our future generations.
 Parents, professors, supervisors, pastors, mentors and etcetera also share this burden and privilege.
 I say burden because I hate to use the overused Spider-Man phrase but "with great power comes great responsibility."
 Okay, I said it, and I mean it!

 As an educator, we are shaping tomorrow in today's classroom.
 We have the power to make or break a student, to destroy or build confidence, and to give or take away power.
 All leaders understand what it means to have power like that in your hands.
 Not everyone is called to be a teacher or a leader, some are in the position and they abuse their power.
 For example, my freshman year of high school I was so excited to finally have the opportunity to take a computer programming class.
 I just knew that this was the beginning of my lifelong career as a computer programmer.